OObadare/WikiWalk/README.md

 * Bubbles of varying size corresponding to how many people have visited their respective pages on Wikipedia.

-* New bubbles leading to different pages should open on click of a previous bubble..
+* New bubbles leading to different pages should open on click of a previous bubble.
 The screen should zoom and focus to accommodate said bubbling.

 ### Wireframes